Milles98/Milles_Project1/README.md

 There are 3 main parts of this app (Shape calculation, Calculation & Rock Paper Scissor).

-This project is made to help calculate different shapes (example Rhombus, Parallelogram) and to calculate different numbers (example Square Root, Triangle).
+This project is made to help calculate different shapes (example Rhombus, Parallelogram) and to calculate different numbers (example Square Root, Modulus).
 The project also feature a mini game called rock paper scissors to play whenever, especially useful when you're bored of doing calculations!

 ## 2. Patterns/Principles